 The "Peace on Posters and the Posters on Peace” displayed first show the festivities of the opening of the Peace Palace in 1913 and the 2004 centenary poster reminds us of the $1,5 million gift of Andrew Carnegie which he donated to construct the temple for Arbitration and its Library.
 The Free Sea, an international law idea of Hugo de Groot, is twice shown on posters.

 Another series mirrors various anti-war sentiments.
 It also highlights the significance of the establishment of a peaceful society, in which a population enjoys medical health institutions, safety and prosperity.
 The value of human rights and freedom and the importance of international political cooperation and the United Nations are depicted.

 The posters on the European Recovery Plan (ERP) - also known as the Marshall Plan – focus on the financial aid for the reconstruction of Europe after the devastation of World War II.
 This aid helped to pave the road for peaceful relations between European countries.

 Every year since 1982, September 21 is observed as the International Day of Peace or World Peace Day.
 No war, no violence.
 But humanitarian aid and peace education.

-Mr. Jeroen Vervliet, Director of the Peace Palace Library, will officially open the exhibition "Peace on Posters and the Posters on Peace" on September 21 at 16.30 in The Hague Tram Tunnel (Beneath the crossroads Spui/Grote Markt/Kalvermarkt).
+The exhibition will officially be opened on September 21 at 16.30 in The Hague Tram Tunnel (Beneath the crossroads Spui/Grote Markt/Kalvermarkt).
 The posters will be on display until November 28, 2016.